cosmos/sdk-tutorials/academy/4-my-own-chain/game-forfeit.md

 ## Unit tests

 How do you test something that is supposed to happen during the `EndBlock` event?
-Simple, you call the function that will be called within `EndBlock`, i.e. `Keeper.ForfeitExpiredGames`.
+You call the function that will be called within `EndBlock` (i.e. `Keeper.ForfeitExpiredGames`).
 Create a new test file `end_block_server_game_test.go` for your tests.
 The situations that you can test are:

 1. A game was never played, while alone in the state [or not](https://github.com/cosmos/b9-checkers-academy-draft/blob/43ec310b/x/checkers/keeper/end_block_server_game_test.go#L44-L79).
 Or [two games](https://github.com/cosmos/b9-checkers-academy-draft/blob/43ec310b/x/checkers/keeper/end_block_server_game_test.go#L81-L133) were never played.
-In this case, you need to confirm that it was fully deleted, and that an event was emitted with no winners:
+In this case, you need to confirm that the game was fully deleted, and that an event was emitted with no winners:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/43ec310b/x/checkers/keeper/end_block_server_game_test.go#L12-L42]
     func TestForfeitUnplayed(t *testing.T) {